 Continuously monitor for misconfigs

 In the shared responsibility model for cloud platforms, users must know and actively manage their exposures.
 The misconfigurations Alert Logic identified in our scan are all addressable, but organizations that don’t monitor are not aware of their risk.
-Threats move fast, so once misconfigurations are identified, cloud platform users must make fast judgements and quickly remediate, whether through their own internal security teams or through a security-as-a-service provider like Alert Logic.
+Threats move fast, so once misconfigurations are identified, cloud platform users must make fast judgements and quickly remediate, whether through their own internal security teams or through a SOC-as-a-service provider like Alert Logic.

 The following list is the top ten identified misconfigurations in Amazon EC2 instances and workloads from our data set: